Operator theoretic causality analysis of fluid flows using linearized dynamics: Causal inference from data

 \section{Causal inference from data}

-Since causality is embedded in the system matrix $\mathsfbi{A}$, it is interesting to see if the elements of this matrix can be ascertained from data.
-This can be framed as an optimization problem, and there are likely multiple ways of achieving this objective, each with its advantages and disadvantages.
-Here, we propose one method of doing so, which is based on the Dynamic Mode Decomposition \citep{Schmid2008DynamicMD} technique.
-Dynamic Mode Decomposition (DMD) is a data-driven technique used to approximate the underlying dynamics of a complex system from time-series data.
+Since causality is embedded in the system matrix $\mathbf{A}$, it is of practical relevant to determine if the elements of this matrix can be ascertained from data.
+Here, we propose one method for doing this, based on the dynamic mode decomposition (DMD) \citep{Schmid2008DynamicMD} technique.
+DMD is a data-driven technique used to approximate the underlying dynamics of a complex system from time-series data.
 In the context of a linear dynamical system, DMD allows us to estimate the system matrix, which can then be used to infer causal relationships between the components.

-Let $\mathsfbi{X}$ denote a data matrix, where each column of $\mathsfbi{X}$ represents the state vector at a specific time step.
+Let $\mathbf{X}$ denote a data matrix, where each column of $\mathbf{X}$ represents the state vector at a specific time step.
 We define two data matrices,

 which capture the system's state at consecutive time steps.
-If using a single initial condition with $N$ timesteps of data, then $\mathsfbi{X}_1$ and $\mathsfbi{X}_2$ consist of $\mathsfbi{X}$ with the last and first column removed, respectively.
-The goal of DMD here is to find an approximate linear map $\mathsfbi{A}_{\mathrm{DMD}}$ such that
+If using a single initial condition with $N$ timesteps of data, then $\mathbf{X}_1$ and $\mathbf{X}_2$ consist of $\mathbf{X}$ with the last and first column removed, respectively.
+The goal of DMD here is to find an approximate linear map $\mathbf{A}_{\mathrm{DMD}}$ such that

-To solve for $\mathsfbi{A}_{\mathrm{DMD}}$, we use the least-squares solution given by
+To solve for $\mathbf{A}_{\mathrm{DMD}}$, we use the least-squares solution given by

-where $\mathsfbi{X}_1^{\dagger}$ denotes the Moore-Penrose pseudoinverse of $\mathsfbi{X}_1$ \citep{tu2014dynamic}.
-This approach yields the matrix $\mathsfbi{A}_{\mathrm{DMD}}$ that best approximates the linear mapping from $\mathsfbi{X}_1$ to $\mathsfbi{X}_2$ in a least-squares sense.
-This estimated matrix $\mathsfbi{A}_{\mathrm{DMD}}$ gives us a relation between $\mathsfbi{c}(t_{n})$ and $\mathsfbi{c}(t_{n+1})$.
+where $\mathbf{X}_1^{\dagger}$ denotes the Moore-Penrose pseudoinverse of $\mathbf{X}_1$ \citep{tu2014dynamic}.
+This approach yields the matrix $\mathbf{A}_{\mathrm{DMD}}$ that best approximates the linear mapping from $\mathbf{X}_1$ to $\mathbf{X}_2$ in a least-squares sense.
+This estimated matrix $\mathbf{A}_{\mathrm{DMD}}$ gives us a relation between $\bc(t_{n})$ and $\bc(t_{n+1})$.

-Accordingly, \(\mathsfbi{A}_{\mathrm{est}} = (\mathsfbi{A}_{\mathrm{DMD}} - \mathsfbi{I})/\Delta t\) provides a first-order estimate of the continuous-time system matrix $\mathsfbi{A}$ associated with the underlying dynamics, with a higher-order estimate given by $\log_e(\mathsfbi{A}_{\mathrm{DMD}})/\Delta t$.
-We can use the elements of $\mathsfbi{A}_{\mathrm{est}}$ to now perform causality analysis by computing $\mathsfbi{M}=(\alpha\mathsfbi{I}-|\mathsfbi{A}_{\mathrm{est}}|)^{-1}$, where $\alpha$ is taken to be $1.05\rho(\mathsfbi{A}_{\mathrm{est}})$.
+Accordingly, \(\mathbf{A}_{\mathrm{est}} = (\mathbf{A}_{\mathrm{DMD}} - \mathbf{I})/\Delta t\) provides a first-order estimate of the continuous-time system matrix $\mathbf{A}$ associated with the underlying dynamics, with a higher-order estimate given by $\log_e(\mathbf{A}_{\mathrm{DMD}})/\Delta t$.
+We can use the elements of $\mathbf{A}_{\mathrm{est}}$ to now perform causality analysis by computing $\mM_\alpha=(\alpha\mathbf{I}-|\mathbf{A}_{\mathrm{est}}|)^{-1}$, where $\alpha$ is taken to be $1.05\rho(|\mathbf{A}_{\mathrm{est}}|)$.